Detecting when LLMs are Uncertain

 This is a tricky case- it may be representing a whole new branch of output, or it may be representing a few options such as a synonym.

-In this case, we may want to “branch” by predicting both logits, seeing what paths they take and comparing the results.
-There are many ways to implement this branching, which we’ll discuss a little later.
+In this case, we may want to “branch” by predicting both logits, seeing what paths they take and comparing the results after some point.
+There are many ways to implement this branching, which deserves its own post.

-Depending on the results of the branching, we might also want to ask the user.
-If we get two branches with fairly equal confidence (a measure of their entropy and varentropy) but different contents, we could formulate this as a question to the user.
+Depending on the results of the branching, we could take different actions.
+If we get two branches with fairly equal confidence (as measured by their entropy and varentropy) but with different contents, we could formulate this as a question to the user.

 High Entropy, Low Varentropy